Direct dark matter searches with the full data set of XMASS-I: WIMP search in XMASS-I fiducial volume analysis

 Three different systematic errors were associated with this dead PMT correction.
 The first stemmed from the statistical uncertainty of the correction factor itself.
 The second contribution was estimated by the difference in the correction factor estimated from the systematic difference of event rates in the fiducial volume by deliberately masking normal PMTs.
 The third systematically considered the possibility that the dead PMT effect reached farther than the 20 cm boundary used in our estimation.

 Figure~\ref{fig:FV:deadtube} shows the actual correction factor with its the associated systematic error at the upper panel.
-The lower panel shows the total BG-MC after this correction applied and its associated total systematic uncertainty reflected by the underlying green band.
+The lower panel shows the total BG-MC after this correction is applying and its associated total systematic uncertainty reflected by the underlying green band.